rospoly/boomble/README.md

 # run the quantifier analysis
 In the folder `parallel` in the home directory of boomble there are two Python3 scripts:

 1) `parAnalysis` runs `boogie` and `z3` (with profiling and log enabled).
-The script is standalone and it has a dedicate parser with`-help` option.
-Just run `python3 parAnalysis.py`.
+The script is standalone and it has a dedicate parser with a`-help` option.
+Just run `python3 parAnalysis.py` to see the help message.

 2) `elaborateLogs.py` runs the quantifier instantiations analysis on the logs produced by `parAnalysis`.
 The script is standalone and it has a dedicate parser with`-help` option.
-Just run `python3 elaborateLogs.py`.
+Just run `python3 elaborateLogs.py` to see the help message.